INS 2026 PHILADELPHIA

 Mind the Gap: Bridging Culture and Cognition in Neuropsychological Assessment

-Led by Aparna Dutt, PhD
+Aparna Dutt, PhD

 Identifying and Supporting Children and Adolescents with Executive Dysfunction